 This misconception most often comes from the confusion about the various types of crowdfunding.
 In broad strokes, there are 3 types of crowdfunding:

-i) Gift Crowdfunding - also called donation crowdfunding, refers to making a donation to someone’s business, project, or cause with no expectation of any return.
+Also called donation crowdfunding, refers to making a donation to someone’s business, project, or cause with no expectation of any return.
 This is more often used for non-profit organizations but sometimes businesses facing an emergency will pursue this type of crowdfunding.
 GoFundMe is the most popular donation crowdfunding website.

-ii) Reward Crowdfunding - refers to making a contribution to a crowdfunding campaign in exchange for prepaid products or services, swag, or some other tangible benefit.
+Refers to making a contribution to a crowdfunding campaign in exchange for prepaid products or services, swag, or some other tangible benefit.
 Kickstarter is the most well-known reward crowdfunding site.

-iii) Investment Crowdfunding - refers to make a financial investment in a small business or start-up.
+Refers to make a financial investment in a small business or start-up.
 These investments are further broken into debt or equity crowdfunding campaigns.
 This is the fastest-growing type of crowdfunding for small businesses.
 Honeycomb is a debt-crowdfunding website.